 - one open packet of cigarettes.

-You can bring in up to 1.5 kilograms of smokeless tobacco (chewing tobacco or snuff) for personal use, but you will have to pay duty on any tobacco above 25 grams (only 25 grams is allowed duty free).
+You can bring in up to 1.5 kilograms of smokeless tobacco (chewing tobacco or snuff) for personal use, but you will have to pay duty on any tobacco above 25 grams (only 25 grams is allowed duty-free).

 Final tip – engage an expert freight forwarder

 The above prohibitions and restrictions can be complicated, and mistakes can very easily be made.
+We hope this article helped you understand what products are prohibited from entering and leaving Australia.

 At International Cargo Express, we can help you navigate these complexities and make sure that your import or export is compliant with Australian law.